chatziiola/ece-auth_oss/README.md

 > Logo designed by AI: DALLE.
 Slightly off, but good in general.

 ## Contents
-This repo was created for the Operating Systems course, as taught by Prof [Nikos Pitsianis](https://ece.auth.gr/staff/nikolaos-pitsianis-2/).
+This repo was created for the Operating Systems course, as taught by Prof [Nikolaos Pitsianis](https://ece.auth.gr/staff/nikolaos-pitsianis-2/).
 In it we were tasked with creating a series of small scripts to indicate experience in simple system administration tasks and understanding of the underlying principles.